Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Introduction

-Third disclaimer: the LLM test results and classification accuracies reported in the case studies should only be seen as the \emph{absolute minimum baseline}.
-Prompt optimization is not the main goal here, and most prompts consisted of fairly simple 1-2 sentence instructions (see Appendix).
-As a rule of thumb, precise and more detailed prompts tend to yield better results.
-Also, LLM technology is rapidly improving, as also evident from the comparisons of two subsequent GPT (generative pre-trained transformer) versions here.
-The accuracy rates are therefore not the point, although they are reported --- to illustrate tasks with (already present) potential for automation, and to show how to incorporate them in subsequent statistical modeling.
+Finally: the LLM test results and classification accuracies reported in the case studies should only be seen as the \emph{absolute minimum baseline}.
+Model comparison or prompt optimization is not the goal here; most prompts consist of simple 1-2 sentence instructions (see SI).
+Detailed expert prompts tend to yield better results.
+The accuracy rates are therefore not the focus, although they are reported --- to illustrate tasks with (already present) potential for automation and to discuss how to incorporate them in subsequent statistical modeling.